What Is Tap To Pay?

 One way to verify the longevity of a technology is to look at its usability outside of the obvious application.
 Businesses are using contactless loyalty cards and even loyalty apps that allow customers to store those loyalty cards digitally.
 Interactive marketing lets customers tap NFC-enabled promotional material to access offers, discounts, and product information.
 Beyond retailers and accepting payments, NFC is used for public transport, access control systems, smart advertising, data exchange between devices, and interactive gaming.
 NFC even enables smart packaging to provide customers with product and usage information at the point of sale.

 The tap-to-pay revolution is here, and it’s not going anywhere.
-Any SMEs not yet on board should be looking to change that soon.
+Ready to start accepting tap to pay?
 Here’s how:

 Research and choose the right vendor